h2oai/sparkling-water/doc/src/site/sphinx/deployment/kubernetes.rst

 that both executors and driver are running inside Kubernetes.
 Sparkling Water supports Kubernetes since Spark version 2.3.

+.. only:: Spark-2.3

+    Sparkling Water 2.3 supports only Scala applications running on top of Kubernetes as the same holds for vanilla Spark.

 Prerequisites:
  - Sparkling Water Distribution SUBST_SW_VERSION
  - Kubernetes Cluster